OMIndependent/quswan/src/liveblogs/k1-dtp/dtp3.md

 <img src="https://i.imgur.com/pIxVNvr.png" alt="ghadius close up" id="liveblog" width="480" height="360" />

-There's Lephise on the ground, out cold.
+Lephise is on the ground, unconscious.

 He asks Joka, the mini-clown with the creepy face full of sharp, red teeth, for a pendant.